 The Company has completed an impact assessment of the new standard and has determined that the Company is expected to be eligible to apply the simplified approach to the insurance contracts issued by the Company (based on the current portfolio mix).
-It is expected that there will be substantial changes in presentation of the financial statements and disclosures.
+It is expected that there will be a number of changes in presentation of the financial statements and disclosures.